vk22006/cpp-concepts/README.md

  ## Programs

-In the `programs` directory, you'll find a collection of simple C++ programs, like:
+Here, in this repository, you'll find a collection of simple C++ programs, like:

 - 📘 Classes and objects
 - ✨ Object Oriented Programming Methods